cagnulein/cloud4rpi-raspberrypi-python/README.md

 This example demonstrates different scenarios of using Cloud4RPi service on Raspberry Pi:
  - Monitoring events
- - Controling a GPIO pin
- - Monitoring temperature with the DS18B20 sensor

 For detailed instructions on how to run this example, refer to the [How To](https://cloud4rpi.github.io/docs/howto/rpi) article.